Prelude to the Surrender at Appomattox Court House

 Grant’s spring offensive, the Appomattox Campaign, began in late March 1865 when Sherman’s troops south of Petersburg moved west with orders to threaten or capture Boydton Plank Road and the South Side Railroad, which connected to Petersburg from the southwest.
-Grant intended cut off supplies coming into Petersburg and to prevent Lee from using the two arteries as avenues of escape from the city.
+Grant intended to cut off supplies coming into Petersburg and to prevent Lee from using the two arteries as avenues of escape from the city.

 Lee’s plan was to march his beleaguered army west to Amelia Court House where he expected to find much-needed provisions.
 From there he intended to move south and join forces with Major General Joseph E. Johnston’s Army of North Carolina.
 As the Confederates moved west Sheridan’s cavalry began hounding them almost immediately.
 Three minor engagements took place during the next three days at Sutherland’s Station, Namozine Church, and Amelia Springs.

 On April 6, Lee was marching the Army of Northern Virginia west toward Farmville where supplies awaited.
 Lee’s 1st and 3rd Corps, commanded by Major General James Longstreet, led the march.
 Major General Richard Anderson, commanding the army’s 4th Corps, followed Longstreet.
 Two more divisions, led by Major General Custis Lee and Major General Joseph B. Kershaw, under the command of Lieutenant General Richard S. Ewell, trailed Anderson.
-The Confederate 2nd Corps, consisting of three cavalry divisions commanded by Major General John B. Gordon, served as Lee’s rearguard.
+The Confederate 2nd Corps, comprising three cavalry divisions commanded by Major General John B. Gordon, served as Lee’s rearguard.

 The Federals scored a decisive victory at the Battle of Sailor’s Creek on April 6, capturing about 7,000 Confederate soldiers, including nine generals.
 Lee ordered another in a series of night marches to move what remained of his army west.
-The Rebels crossed the Appomattox River that night, but failed in their attempts to destroy the wagon bridge at High Bridge on the morning of April 7, enabling the Federals to continue their pursuit.
+The Confederates crossed the Appomattox River that night but failed in their attempts to destroy the wagon bridge at High Bridge on the morning of April 7, enabling the Federals to continue their pursuit.

-On April 9, Lee made a last desperate attempt to escape Grant’s clutches.
+On April 9, Lee made a last desperate attempt to escape Grant’s clutches at the Battle of Appomattox Court House.
 He ordered Major General John B. Gordon’s 2nd Corps of the Army of Northern Virginia to attack Major General Philip Sheridan’s Cavalry early in the morning.
 Lee hoped to break through the Federal force to his front and continue his march west.
-The Union cavalry was stationed along the ridge that Custer had secured the day before.
+Sheridan stationed his cavalry along the ridge that Custer had secured the day before.
 Gordon’s troops successfully penetrated the Federal cavalry and seized the ridge.
 To his dismay, however, Gordon discovered that on the other side of the ridge he faced the entire Union 5th and 24th army corps formed for battle.
 Gordon had no alternative other than to withdraw.